BestTimesToVisit.com Logo

 safety

 Berlin is generally safe, but like any major city, be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid displaying expensive jewelry or electronics.
-If you feel uneasy, use the free night bus service.
+Stick to well-lit areas, avoid displaying expensive jewelry, and don't leave your belongings unattended.
+If you feel uneasy, use a taxi or ride-sharing app.

 culture